neulab/InterpretEval/README.md

 The shell scripts include the following three aspects:

-- `tensorEvaluation-ner.py` -> Calculate the dependent results of fine-grained analysis.
+- `tensorEvaluation-ner.py` -> Calculate the dependent results of the fine-grained analysis.

 - `genFig.py` -> Drawing figures to show the results of the fine-grained analysis.